jliu678/Hugobox_cv/content/post/11f1.Velocity_dynamic_model_posthoc_latent-time/index.md

 ---
 title: 🧬 Dynamic RNA velocity model-- (4) latent time
-summary: tbd.
+summary: Here reveals the mathematical foundations of **latent time**, which enables in-depth grasp and interpretation of the latent time of RNA velocity.
+This is the fourth installment of our blog series on effectively applying the dynamic model to infer RNA velocity from single-cell RNA-seq.
 date: 2025-05-28
 authors:
   - admin
 tags:
-  - scRNAseq RNA Velocity, parameter inference, EM algorithm
+  - scRNAseq RNA Velocity, latent time, root cell
+  - Transport maps
-  - Dynamic model
+  - Neighborhood convolution
   - scVelo
-  - Differential equations
 image:
   caption: 'Image credit: [**Logan Voss on Unsplash**](https://unsplash.com)'
 ---
 ## Introduction

-In this post, we will explore the mathematical foundations of **latent time** in the context of RNA velocity analysis, particularly focusing on how it is used to identify root cells in differentiation pathways.
-We will also discuss the transport maps used to analyze cell development and provide numerical examples to illustrate these concepts.
+In this fourth installment of our blog series on effectively applying the dynamic model to infer RNA velocity from single-cell RNA-seq, we reveal the mathematical foundations of **latent time** in the context of RNA velocity analysis, which enables in-depth grasp and interpretation of the latent time of RNA velocity.

+Latent time is a crucial interpretation of RNA velocity independent of pre-defined (never perfect) dimentional reduction and it embedding.
+And latent time provide expressive visulization of the **temporal dynamics of cell differentiation** according to RNA velocity.

+Here specifically focuses on:
+- Identification of root cells in section A)
+- Discussion and numeric examples of transport maps in section B)
+- Gene and cell dependence of latent time in section C)
+- Neighborhood-convolved latent time in section D)

 ## A) Identify Starting Points Using Markov Chain Analysis